newgrp(1) — Linux manual page

 directory, remains unchanged.

-newgrp changes the current real group ID to the named group, or
+newgrp changes the current real group ID to the named group, or to

-password is empty and the user is not listed as a member.
+empty and the user is not listed as a member.

-If there is an entry for this group in /etc/gshadow, then the
+If there is an entry for this group in /etc/gshadow, then the list

-this file, otherwise, the entry in /etc/group is considered.
+file, otherwise, the entry in /etc/group is considered.

 CONFIGURATION top